Indian Legion: Composition

 The British Indian Army organised regiments and units on the basis of religion and regional or caste identity.
 Bose sought to end this practice and build up one unified Indian identity among the men who would fight for independence.
-Consequently, the Indian Legion was organised as mixed units so that Muslims, Hindus and Sikhs all served side by side.
-Around the time of its formation in late 1942, 59% of the legion's men were Hindus, 25% were Muslims, 14% were Sikhs and 2% other religions.
-Relative to the British Indian Army, there were more Hindus and Sikhs, and fewer Muslims.
+Consequently, the Indian Legion was organised as mixed units so that Hindus, Muslims, Sikhs all served side by side.
+Sources gave varying demographics for the Legion.
+Most sources put the demographics at two third Hindus, and one third other religions such as Muslims, Sikhs and Christians.
+According to reports the unit consisted of 59 percent Hindus, 25 percent Muslims, 14 percent Sikhs and 2 percent Christians and Buddhists.
+(The proportion of Sikhs later rose to as high as 20 per cent).
+Compared to the distribution in the British Indian Army fighting the Germans, where Muslims made up 34 percent, Hindus 41 percent, and Sikhs 11 percent with Gurkhas and others making up 14 percent, the Indian Legion had a high proportion of Hindus and Sikhs and comparatively few Muslims.
+(In fact, the Muslim League was the only major Indian Independence movement that supported the British war effort.)

-The success of Bose's idea of developing a unified national identity was evident when Heinrich Himmler proposed in late 1943 (after Bose's departure) that the Muslim soldiers of the I.R.
+The success of Bose's idea of developing a unified national identity was evident when Heinrich Himmler proposed in late 1943, after Bose's departure, that the Muslim soldiers of the I.R.
 950 be recruited into the new Handschar Division.
-The commander of the SS Head Office, Gottlob Berger, was obliged to point out that while the Bosnians of the "Handschar" perceived themselves as people of a European identity, Indian Muslims perceived themselves as Indians.
+The commander of the SS Head Office, Gottlob Berger, was obliged to point out that while the Bosnians of the "Handschar" perceived themselves as European, Indian Muslims perceived themselves as Indians.
 Hitler, however, showed little enthusiasm for the I.R.
 950, at one stage insisting that their weapons be handed over to the newly created 18th SS Horst Wessel Division, exclaiming that "…the Indian Legion is a joke!"